NCSU-Libraries/fits_aggregator/README.md

 ```
 cd [path to directory where script is located]

-bash fits_aggregator.sh [path to directory containg fits files] [path to directory where output file should be written]
+bash fits_aggregator.sh [path to directory of fits files] [path to directory for output file]
 ```